jfasonntag/slides/sessions/AWS.md

 	* now that you have python, do `easy_install starcluster` on your command line
 	* we will edit this file together in class.

+## CAUTION: Financial Costs!

+* AWS is a pay as you go system.
+* There is a free-tier arrangement under which you can use the service without having to pay for it.
+* However, this is subject to some restrictions.
+Once you exceed the limits, you will be charged.
+* It is **very important** that you go to your amazon AWS console and have a close eye on your Billing Status (top right, click on your name)
+* Inside Billing Status there is an *estimated cost of your free tier usage*. you can see how much of your free time and resources you have used up already in the current month.
+* **Danger**: You are charged for volumnes (i.e. hard disks) that are kept available for you. reduce the number of active volumes and snapshots in your aws console to a minimum.
+	* *terminating* an instance instead of just *stopping* it automatically detaches a volume and therefore prevents this problem.

 ---------------------